SEO ·

 Both crawl efficiency and topical authority require some time to establish, so you want to have a vision of the long run when designing your strategy.

 As you build these SEO capabilities, it’s important to understand that your on-page SEO strategy isn’t just about keywords.
 Yes, those are essential.
 But if that’s all you think about, your optimization won’t be complete.
+You must also focus on choosing relevant keywords for content creation and URL structure.
+Relevant keywords impact the visibility of your content in search results and its context and relevance to user search queries.

 On-page SEO factors can be divided into two types: